canjs/can-define-connected-singleton/can-define-singleton.md

 );
 ```

-Using the above options, you class would be decorated with `foo` and `fooPromise` properties instead of `current` and `currentPromise`, respectively.
-Furthermore, the `doFoo` method will be invoked instead of the `get` method.
+Using the above options, your class would be decorated with `foo` and `fooPromise` properties instead of `current` and `currentPromise`, respectively.
+Furthermore, the `doFoo` method will be invoked instead of the `get` method for loading the singleton data.